unibo-spe/spe-slides/content/04-build-automation/_generator.md

 Subprojects *must have their own* `build.gradle.kts`
 <br>
-They can also have their own `settings.gradle.kts`, e.g. for selecting a name different than their folder
+They can also have their own `settings.gradle.kts`, e.g. for selecting a name different from their folder

 ---